 The Small Business Environmental Assistance Program (SBEAP) provides environmental compliance assistance to Kansas dry cleaners.
 This page contains links to helpful tools and resources, as well as the 2021 Drycleaner Compliance Manual and the 2021 Compliance Calendars.

-The 2021 compliance calendars are available through SBEAP by contacting the K-State SBEAP Technical Assistance Hotline, 800-578-8898.
-SBEAP is available for general information, technical information, questions about regulations, or assistance with completing dry-cleaning compliance calendars.
+Compliance calendars and other resources are available by contacting the K-State SBEAP Technical Assistance Hotline at 800-578-8898.
+SBEAP provides general information, technical information, questions about regulations, and assistance with completing dry-cleaning compliance calendars.